xponch0x/IntrusionResponse_CommandTraffic/README.txt

 DESCRIPTION:

-This is a basic intrusion response system simulation program where users can select and add techniques to the simulation to see log events occur and receive a response on what the system should do, it also has a visual network node topography to visually see network connections.
+This is a basic intrusion response system simulation program where users can select and add techniques to the simulation to see log events occur and receive a response on what the system should do, it also has a visual network node topography to visually see network connections and the functionality to be able to export logs to a text file.

 RUN AND NAVIGATION INSTRUCTIONS: